 Photos can be transformed by way of motion content like videos and GIFs.
 Plus, tools like After Effects and other video creation apps can help bring still images to life.

 This square-format promo video was created using an After Effects template.
 (You can find a deep dive into editing AE templates here.)
-We incorporated our original photo, plus a woman doing yoga and a man on a run, then tied it all together with this song.
+We incorporated our original photo, plus a woman doing yoga and a man on a run, then tied it all together with a song.

 We created this GIF using GIPHY’s GIF Maker.
 This tool provides tons of stickers and type options to make your GIF dreams come true in a matter of minutes.
 GIFs are great for blogs, social, and listicle-style posts.
 If you want to step up your GIF-making skills, learn how to make GIFs using videos and Photoshop or play with vector animation with Photoshop.